devroopsaha744/agatha/README.md

 ## Summary

 Agatha is a fully automated, natural language-based expense tracker API.
 It seamlessly handles both transaction ingestion and querying through intelligent classification, data extraction, and a text-to-SQL pipeline.
-Whether you're adding your expenses or querying your spending habits, Agatha streamlines the process to provide quick, accurate responses.
+Whether you're adding your expenses or querying your spending habits, Agatha streamlines the process to provide quick, accurate responses while keeping your sensitive financial data private.

+**Privacy Reminder:** Agatha is intended for self-hosted use.
+When deployed on your own secure server or local machine, you remain in control of your data.
+For additional security, always use proper authentication, HTTPS, and environment management practices when handling sensitive information.

 For any questions or issues, please open an issue on the repository.